fireproofsocks/inspecto/README.md

 ## Usage

-The envisioned usage of this packge is to call it from within one of your application's `@moduledoc` tags, e.g.
+The envisioned usage of this package is to call it from within one of your application's `@moduledoc` tags, e.g.

 ```elixir
 defmodule MyApp.MyModel do